 There are many fine restaurants located in the Playhouse Square district.
 Find out who’s in the neighborhood, hours of operation and what each restaurant has to offer by visiting our Hotel & Dining Guide.

 How can I learn more about the shows or meet the cast?

-During scheduled performances of the shows in our Broadway Series, we are proud to present Broadway Buzz, a 30-minute discussion that starts one hour before each of the show.
+During scheduled performances of the shows in our KeyBank Broadway Series, we are proud to present Broadway Buzz, a 30-minute discussion that starts one hour before each of the show.
 Brought to you by our Community Engagement and Education Department, Broadway Buzz will help you better understand all that goes into bringing these rich stories to life on the big stage!
-Please join us for this free event which takes place at the Idea Center at Playhouse Square and take the opportunity to learn more about the show you are about to see.
+Please join us for this free event which takes place in the Upper Allen and take the opportunity to learn more about the show you are about to see.

 After select Thursday evening KeyBank Broadway Series performances, we offer post-show chats with cast members.
 This is your opportunity to hear what it’s like to audition, tour and perform in a Broadway show!
 To find out more about Broadway Buzz programs, visit our Free Broadway Buzz Events page.

 Check out our events calendar, or learn more about how you can get more Playhouse Square as a volunteer, donor or season ticket holder.

 Have a question we didn’t answer?
 Click here to submit your question to our Guest Service Representative.T